Whiley/RFCs/text/0000-anyneg.md

   infinite number of subtypes, including `null`, `{null next, int data}`, `{ {null next, int data}, int data}`, etc.

-Reducing the number of cases to be considered here would improve progress on implementing a wider range of back-ends.
-It should be noted, furthermore, that the removal of such types does not preclude their reintroduction at a later date.
+Reducing the number of cases to be considered would improve progress on implementing a wider range of backends.  _It should be noted, furthermore, that the removal of such types does not preclude their reintroduction at a later date._

-This proposal aims to remove the `any` type and negations types (e.g. `!int`) from the language.
-Indeed, the `any` type is rarely used in practice and its removal will minimal effect.
+This proposal aims to remove the `any` type and negation types (e.g. `!int`) from the language.
+Indeed, the `any` type is rarely used in practice and its removal will have minimal effect.
 In contrast, negation types are used extensively for flow typing and, hence, an alternative is presented here.

 # Technical Details